agentgrey/EarthquakeInformation/README.md

 ## Technologies Used
 - Node.js: to run the server-side code, handle HTTP requests, and serve the static files.
 - Express.js: used to create the server, define routes, serve static files, and handle HTTP requests.
-- Axios: used to make an HTTP GET request to fetch earthquake data from the remote server .
+- Axios: used to make an HTTP GET request to fetch earthquake data from the remote server.
 - Leaflet: used to display the map and add markers representing earthquake locations based on the fetched data.